 Skip to content

-The RSL Open Licensing Protocol (OLP) is an extension of the OAuth 2.0 authorization framework.
-OLP introduces a new OAuth grant type, rsl, to support using RSL licenses as credentials for controlling access to digital assets.
+The Open License Protocol (OLP) defines a set of standardized HTTPS APIs for acquiring, validating, and using RSL licenses.
+OLP is an extension of the the OAuth 2.0 authorization framework and related specifications to o support using RSL licenses as credentials for controlling access to digital assets.

 The OLP protocol suite includes